 - Nordstrom is teaming up with Kaas Tailored to have their Alterations teams in Washington, Oregon, Texas, and California sew more than 100,000 masks.
 Once made, these masks will be sanitized and donated to Providence Health & Services.

 - HanesBrands aims to produce 1.5 million of these masks weekly, with the entire consortium to produce 5 million to 6 million each week, using HanesBrands’ design and patterns as the guide.

 - Eddie Bauer is working with our vendors to shift apparel production to make 20,000 masks, including 5,000 N95s, that will be sent to the Washington State Department of Enterprise Services to be distributed to hospitals.

 - Reformation has partnered with The City of Los Angeles and Mayor Eric Garcetti on LA Protects, an initiative to organize local manufacturers to make five million non-medical masks for brave people doing essential work, ensuring medical-grade masks can be available to healthcare workers.

 - Brooks Brothers announced it’s converting its New York, North Carolina, and Massachusetts factories into sites for sewing masks and gowns for U.S. doctors.

-- Fanatics, the company that manufactures uniforms for Major League Baseball, has suspended production on jerseys and is instead using the polyester mesh fabric to make masks and gowns for hospitals in Pennsylvania and nearby states.
+- Fanatics, the company that manufactures Major League Baseball uniforms, has suspended production on jerseys and is instead using the polyester mesh fabric to make masks and gowns for hospitals in Pennsylvania and nearby states.

 Pernod Ricard Produces Hand Sanitizer to Help U.S. Combat COVID-19 Virus